Israeli voters force Netanyahu to seek centrist partner

 “The meeting, which lasted two and a half hours, was conducted in a very good atmosphere.
 Netanyahu and Lapid discussed the challenges facing the country and ways to grapple with them.
 They agreed to meet again soon,” the statement said.

-Lapid, a former TV talk show host, said “colour had returned to the cheeks” of Israelis following the vote, adding that he was happy Netanyahu had now embraced his party’s themes of “equal sharing of the burden” and helping the middle class, especially with housing and education.
+Lapid said “color had returned to the cheeks” of Israelis following the vote, adding that he was happy Netanyahu had now embraced his party’s themes of “equal sharing of the burden” and helping the middle class, especially with housing and education.

 “EQUAL BURDEN”